-These Lister Stars have a tension knob that is marked for easy “backing-up” when you are tightening the blades.
+These Lister Stars have a tension knob that is marked for easy “backing-up” when tightening the blades.

 How to prep your horse for the best clip

 - Before you ever start clipping your horse, he needs to be ridiculously clean.
 Like he’s never been that clean before in his entire life.
 Ideally, he’s also quite oily!
 Just like your clipper blades.